graemeball/PPPPP/README.md

 "### CONFIG PARAMATERS" section in pppppd.py and commands/ modules to configure for system specific paths etc.

-A job-handling module for each job type is defined in commands/ (for new job types, update RUN dict in pppppd.py and commands/`__init__.py`)
+A module to handle each command is defined in commands/ (for new command, update RUN dict in pppppd.py and commands/`__init__.py`)